 The concept is that the Airstreams are situated around a central living and activity area.
 Private living rooms become unnecessary because the communal area functions as a family room with a playground, two swimming pools, an activity area, and fire pits for more intimate gatherings.

 The activity area includes a stage that features a screen and projector with Apple TV and a communal iPad for outdoor movies.
-Near the rear of the park, a large Airstream bus is crowned by a rooftop deck, a favorite spot for residents to relax.
+A rooftop deck crowns a large Airstream bus near the rear of the park, a favorite spot for residents to relax.
 The development also offers an indoor office and lounge area for residents.

-The community is enclosed by a five-foot high concrete wall designed for safety, but residents report that the wall also creates a sense of a connected and self-contained community.
+The community is enclosed by a five-foot-high concrete wall designed for safety, but residents report that the wall also creates a sense of a connected and self-contained community.

 This is a time for both new and current residents to decide whether the newcomers are a good fit for the community or not.
 It functions as a way to protect the sense of community so carefully crafted by Hsieh and the other residents.

 Airstream Park began its life as an average trailer park some decades ago.
 After falling into disrepair and eventually becoming little more than a vacant lot, it was revitalized by Hsieh and his utopian dream.
-Might Airstream Park provide a prototype for both urban revitalization and a new kind of intentional community life?
+Might Airstream Park provide a prototype for urban revitalization and a new kind of intentional community life?